ekristen/go-project-template/README.md

 ### Releases

-In order for Release Drafter and GoReleaser to work properly you have to create a PAT to run Release Drafter so it's actions against the repository can trigger other workflows.
+In order for Semantic Releases and GoReleaser to work properly you have to create a PAT to run Semantic Release so it's actions against the repository can trigger other workflows.
 Unfortunately there is no way to trigger a workflow from a workflow if both are run by the automatically generated GitHub Actions secret.

 1. Create PAT that has write contents permissions to the repository
 2. Create GitHub Action Secret
-   - `RELEASE_DRAFTER_SECRET` -> populated with PAT from step 1
+   - `SEMANTIC_GITHUB_TOKEN` -> populated with PAT from step 1
 3. Done

 ## Documentation